jaderigby/segments/README.md

 <x-seg of="3" class="break md-stack">
 ```

-This above creates a tag that defaults to "thirds" for anything above "medium" screen sizes, and from medium down stacks them instead.
+The above creates a tag that defaults to "thirds" for anything above "medium" screen sizes, and from medium down stacks them.

 ### Add Web Components To Your Project ###